Why is My Aloe Vera Limp? (How to Solve it)

 As the leaves grow they tend to get weaker and eventually droop under their own weight with a limp appearance and the bottom leaves of your aloe vera can have a dying appearance.

-If your aloe has been in the shade for a significant amount of time then the lower leaves can even go brown and die back as the aloe redirects its limited energy into growing the newer, younger central leaves towards the strongest source of sun.
+If your aloe has been in the shade for a significant amount of time, then the lower leaves can even go brown and die back as the aloe redirects its limited energy to grow the newer, younger central leaves towards the strongest source of sun.

 • Gradually expose the aloe vera to more direct sun.
-It is very important that you gradually expose a shaded limp aloe vera to the sun rather then just locate it in full sun suddenly.
+You must gradually expose a shaded limp aloe vera to the sun rather than just locate it in full sun suddenly.
+This is a common mistake I see people make.
 Aloe vera leaves turn a lighter color as a sign of stress due to a lack of sun.
-If they are then put in intense sun the leaves suffer sun burn and turn brown.
-Moving the aloe vera from shade to more sun over the course of 4 weeks with more time in direct sun each day prevents sun burn as the aloe has the opportunity to adjust.
+If they are then put in intense sun, the leaves suffer sunburn and turn brown.
+My tried and tested method is to move the aloe vera from shade to more sun over the course of 4 weeks with more time in the direct sun each day to prevent sunburn as the aloe has the opportunity to adjust.

-• The weaker outer leaves that have turned limp often do not stand back up even with exposure to more sun.
-If there some leaves in the center that are standing upright then cut back the outer leaves back to the base of the plant.
+• The weaker outer leaves that have turned limp often do not stand back up, even with exposure to more sun.
+If some leaves in the center are standing upright, then I recommend cutting back the outer leaves to the base of the plant.
 This tidies up the appearance of the aloe vera and encourages more growth, giving it a chance to recover to a normal shape.
-Always cut the individual limp leaves back the base (with a sterile pair of pruners) rather half way down as the leaves do not regrow from a wound.
+I always cut the individual limp leaves back to the base (with a sterile pair of pruners) rather than halfway down, as the leaves do not regrow from a wound.

-• If the aloe has been in the shade for too long and all the leaves are limp then no amount of sunlight or careful treatment can properly restore it to its normal appearance.
-The only way to save it is to take cutting from the healthiest looking leaves from propagating.
-Aloe veras, like all succulents are very easy to propagate and you can produce several strong new plants without buying a new aloe vera.
+• If the aloe has been in the shade for too long and all the leaves are limp, then no amount of sunlight or careful treatment can properly restore it to its normal appearance.
+The only way to save it is to take cuttings from the healthiest-looking leaves from propagating.
+Aloe veras, like all succulents, are very easy to propagate, and you can produce several strong new plants without buying a new aloe vera.

 Watch this YouTube Video for how to propagate an aloe vera from leaf cuttings: